 The Cranberries' iconic hit "Zombie" has been voted the greatest Irish hit of all time by Irish radio listeners.

-The Ultimate Irish Playlist music show was broadcasted last night, October 31, and the countdown to crown the nation's favorite song led to The Cranberries taking the number one spot with their song "Zombie".
+The Ultimate Irish Playlist music show was broadcast on October 31, and the countdown to crown the nation's favorite song led to The Cranberries taking the number one spot with their song "Zombie".

 On the night, Girls Aloud star and Derry native, Nadine Coyle, delivered a rousing and powerful rendition of the much-loved 1994 hit.
 The song was written about the IRA bombings in Warrington, England, in 1993 which killed two children.
 The protest song condemned the use of violence during the Troubles and deals with a mother's heartbreak after their innocent child was killed in the Warrington bombing.